vistle/vistle/doc/develop/coding-style.md

 Compiler Compatibility
 ----------------------

-We use C++ 17, but we want to be able to compile Vistle with
+We use C++ 20, but we want to be able to compile Vistle with

 * Visual Studio 2022
-* GCC 8.5 or newer
+* GCC 11 or newer
-* Clang 14.0 and newer (Xcode 14 and newer).
+* Apple Clang 15.0 and newer (Xcode 15 and newer).

 Source Code Formatting